ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

   begin
     // Create as suspended.
     inherited Create(True);
-    // Set Free on Terminate, so it frees itself when completed.
+    // Set Free on Terminate to false, so it won't free itself when completed.
-    FreeOnTerminate := True;
+    FreeOnTerminate := False;
     // Run thread.
     Start;
   end;